ibm-cloud-docs/assistant/language-support.md

 # Supported languages
 {: #language-support}

 The {{site.data.keyword.conversationshort}} service supports the languages listed.
-Individual features of the service are supported to a greater or lesser extent for each language.
+Individual features are supported to a greater or lesser extent for each language.
 {: shortdesc}

 In the following tables, the level of language and feature support is indicated by these codes:

 - **GA** - The feature is generally available and supported for this language.
-Note that features may continue to be updated even after they are generally available.
+Note that features might continue to be updated even after they are generally available.
 - **Beta** - The feature is supported only as a Beta release, and is still undergoing testing before it is made generally available in this language.
 - **NA** - Indicates that a feature is not available in this language.